Overstrike

 With the wide adoption of Unicode (especially UTF-8, which supports a much larger number of characters in different writing systems), this technique is of little use today.
 However, combining characters such as diacritics are still used to depict characters which cannot be shown otherwise.

 Many font renderers in computer programs invent missing bold characters by overstriking the normal character with itself, slightly horizontally offset.
 The horizontal offset is essential since, unlike a typewriter where repeating a letter in exactly the same space will make it darker, most modern printers will not darken repeated "strikes" to the same space.
 Actual bold fonts are designed with some features thicker and others the same size as a regular font, so the use of this "fake bold" is considered undesirable from a typographic point of view.
+Overstriking with an offset was also used to created "Blackboard bold" style characters used in mathematics.